particle-iot/docs/src/content/reference/cloud-apis/access-tokens.md

 - Maximum of 100 requests every 5 minutes
 - Limited by source IP address (public IP address)
+- If a single IP address sends 10 consecutive failed create token requests, the API will block further attempts from that IP address for 30 minutes.
+After this lockout period, requests from the same IP address will be allowed again.
 - Can be increased for enterprise customers
 - API Route: POST /oauth/token
 {{!-- END shared-blurb --}}